cafalchio/cryptofinder/README.md

 Automated scraper to find newly created crypto

-#### Fase 1:
+#### Step 1:
-* The Initial idea is to create a Database with the maximum ammount of crypto projects already created.
-Ok
+* The Initial idea is to create a Database with the maximum ammount of crypto projects already created. ✅

-#### Fase 2
+#### Step 2
-*  Create scrapers and api pipeline to get as many coins as possible to the database.
-Ok
+*  Create scrapers and api pipeline to get as many coins as possible to the database. ✅

-#### Fase 3
+#### Step 3
-* Run the pipeline daily and check manually the new coins.
-Ok
+* Run the pipeline daily and check manually the new coins. ✅

+#### Step 4
+* Improve the frontend.

+#### Step 5
+* Release the production version.

 Todo:
-    - Automate the deployment from dev to prod every 2 days without any time out.
+    - Automate the deployment from dev to prod every 2 days without any time out. ✅
-    - Improve scrappers to extract more information
+    - Improve scrappers to extract more information ✅
     - Improve tests and logs
     - Add automated emails
-    - Lastly, maybe never - Redo the front end

 ### How to run locally